Starting a business in Kansas is easy, just follow these 11 steps:

 Take Action: A good place to start would be the Kansas Dept. of Revenue Customer Service Center.
 This is where you can manage your state business account, get your questions answered and seek additional help if needed.

 Depending on what exactly your business does or sells and where it sells it, you may have little to do aside from getting a common license.
-Or, on the flip-side, you may have a few holes to hop through, which again, are very simple when working with Kansas startup resources.
+Or, on the flip-side, you may have a few hoops to jump through which are very simple when working with Kansas startup resources.